 When the economy crashes, we all crash together: corporate profits, employment, and growth.
 But when the economy recovers, we don't recover together.
 Corporations rack up historic profits thanks to strong global demand, cheap global labor, and low interest rates, while American workers muddle along, their significance to these companies greatly diminished by a worldwide market for goods and people.

-Richard Florida is Co-founder and Editor at Large of CityLab.com and Senior Editor at The Atlantic.
-He isdirector of the Martin Prosperity Institute at the University of Toronto and Global Research Professor at NYU.
+Richard Florida is a co-founder and editor at large of CityLab and a senior editor at The Atlantic.
+He isthe director of the Martin Prosperity Institute at the University of Toronto and Global Research Professor at New York University.More